 I Don’t Want to Be Psychologically Dependent on Anything

-All in all, I now have clarity on how powerful my psychological connection is to my Mom Vices.
-As I’m recovering from surgery, I still cannot indulge in any of my Mom Vices, so I’m trying to reframe it into a positive.
-Starting from scratch, I can step out of the rigid routine of my Mom Vices and attempt to listen to my body in a more spontaneous and freeing way.
+All in all, I now have clarity on how powerful my psychological connection is to my mom vices.
+As I’m recovering from surgery, I still cannot indulge in any of these things, so I’m trying to reframe it into a positive.
+Starting from scratch, I can step out of the rigid routine and attempt to listen to my body in a more spontaneous and freeing way.